bwatts64/templates/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+You can also clone the repository locally and deploy the environment using the azure command line via;

+    az deployment group create --resource-group <yourgroup> --template-file azuredeploy.json --paramters @azuredeploy.parameters.json

-When you are done playing with the environmnet, you can simply delete the resource group to clean up all the resources created.
+When you are done playing with the environmnet, you can simply delete the resource group to clean up.